a-l-h/splunk-app-proper-alerts/doc/overview.rst

 Alignment
 *********

-Schedule must be coordinated with search time range.
+Alert schedule must be coordinated with search time range.
-For instance, an alert executed every 5 minutes should have a time range of 5 minutes to avoid duplicate alerts and for better usage of resources. `Resource <https://docs.splunk.com/Documentation/Splunk/latest/Alert/AlertSchedulingBestPractices#Coordinate_an_alert_schedule_and_search_time_range>`_
+For instance, an alert running every 5 minutes should have a time range of 5 minutes to avoid duplicate alerts and for better use of resources. `Resource <https://docs.splunk.com/Documentation/Splunk/latest/Alert/AlertSchedulingBestPractices#Coordinate_an_alert_schedule_and_search_time_range>`_

 Structure
 *********